Maine Medicare Insurance Plans

 Maine Medicare Savings Programs

-If you need help covering the costs of your Maine Medicare plan, you have three Medicare Savings Programs (MSPs) to choose from.
+If you need help covering the costs of your Maine Medicare plan, you have four Medicare Savings Programs (MSPs) to choose from.

 *The following data is from 2016 and is based on federal amounts.
 These amounts may increase in 2017.
 If your income and resources are slightly higher, you should still apply, you may qualify for benefits even if your income is higher than the limits listed.